OSA413/Sonic4_ModLoader/README.md

 * GTK4 via gtk-rs under the MIT license https://gtk-rs.org/

 * For other licenses, see `Sonic4ModLoader/Mod Loader - licenses` folder of a downloaded copy of the Mod Loader.

-## How to use copy of 7-Zip from your system

-1. Launch One-Click Mod Installer
-2. Go to the Settings tab
-3. Select "Paths" tab
-4. Check "Use a local copy of 7-Zip from this computer"
-5. Specify path to `7z.exe` in the text field below the checkbox

-Note: if OCMI fails to find `7z.exe` in your path, it will try to use a copy that comes with Mod Loader.

 ## How to automatically update Mod Loader